laravel/pennant/notes.md

 Imagine changing the `"new-design"` flag on a user part way through the request.
 It would lead to a half-half visual design.

+It also means, that if you don't call "load" to eagerly load beforehand, you won't have to hit the DB / service multiple times for the same feature, just like Eloquent relations cache on the model.

 ```php
 <?php